sap-tutorials/Tutorials/tutorials/cp-aibus-dc-prod-service-instance/cp-aibus-dc-prod-service-instance.md

 [ACCORDION-BEGIN [Step 4: ](Access service via Service Marketplace)]

-The Service Marketplace is where you find all the services available on SAP Business Technology Platform.
+The Service Marketplace is where you find all the services available on SAP BTP.

   1. To access it, click **Service Marketplace** on the navigation side bar.